huggingface/transformers/docs/source/en/conversations.md

 This guide will help you get started with chat models.
 We'll start with a brief quickstart guide that uses a convenient, high-level "pipeline".
 This is all you need if you just want to start running a chat model immediately.
-After the quickstart, we'll move on to more detailed information about what exactly chat models are, how to choose an appropriate one, and finally a low-level breakdown of each of the steps involved in talking to a chat model.
+After the quickstart, we'll move on to more detailed information about what exactly chat models are, how to choose an appropriate one, and a low-level breakdown of each of the steps involved in talking to a chat model.
+We'll also give some tips on optimizing the performance and memory usage of your chat models.

 ## Quickstart